Summer Travel Program

 Location

-The program will take place on the campus of L’Université Caraibes located in Montrouis, which is situated in the western coast of Haiti, the second largest coastal area of Haiti, known as Côte des Arcadins.
+The program will take place on the campus of L’INAGHEI (UEH) located in Port-au-Prince, and also in Montrouis, which is situated on the western coast of Haiti, Côte des Arcadins, the second largest coastal area of Haiti.
 The town of Montrouis is centrally located about 70 km from Port-au-Prince and provides easy access to the Central Plateau, as well as both the northern and southern parts of the country.
-In addition to attending daily class seminars, field trips to Museums and historical sites, participants will work in small field projects.
-Students are housed in double rooms at L’Université Caraibes, which occupies a modern facility with living spaces and kitchens.
+In addition to attending daily class seminars, field trips to museums and historical sites, participants will work in small field service learning projects.

 Courses and Credit